astronomer/docs/astro/set-up-scim-provisioning.md

   This setup assumes that `mail` contains your users' email.
 If you use a field other than `mail` to define your user email, replace `mail` with the attribute you use.

-  Whether you choose to use `mail` or a different attribute, you must use the same Microsoft Entra ID Attribute mfor both your SSO and SCIM configurations.
+  Whether you choose to use `mail` or a different attribute like `userPrincipleName`, you must use the same Microsoft Entra ID Attribute for both your SSO and SCIM configurations.

   :::